 - Moisture can cause mold or dust to stick to the surface of the wax

-In short: good storage = longer-lasting scent and a better burn when you're ready to light up.
+In short: good storage equals longer-lasting scent and a better burn when you're ready to light up.

 The Ideal Conditions for Storing Candles

 This is the golden rule.
 Candles do best in a stable, moderate environment—not too hot, not too cold.
-Choose a spot that stays dry and doesn’t get direct sun exposure (a linen cabinet, hallway closet, or shaded shelf are great options).
+Ideal temperature is somewhere between 50º and 75ºF.
+Choose a spot that stays dry and doesn't get direct sun exposure.
+A linen cabinet, hallway closet, or shaded shelf are great options.

-If your candle came with a lid, use it!
+If your candle came with a lid, use it.
 A lid helps seal in fragrance and keeps dust off the wax.
-If it didn’t, consider covering it loosely with a reusable wrap or storing it in a lidded box or drawer.
+If it didn't come with one, consider covering it loosely with a reusable cloth wrap or storing it in a lidded box or drawer.
 With ceramic candle vessels in particular, covering helps preserve both the finish and the scent.

 Practical Candle Storage Tips You Can Use Today

-Think of your candle collection like a wardrobe—some pieces are everyday staples, others are seasonal statements.
-Daily-use candles can stay close at hand, while holiday or limited-edition scents (looking at you, Pumpkin Spice) can be tucked away.
+Think of your candle collection like a wardrobe.
+Some pieces are everyday staples, others are seasonal statements.
+Daily-use candles can stay close at hand, while holiday or limited-edition scents (looking at you, Pumpkin Chai) can be tucked away until their moment arrives.
 To avoid scent blending, consider storing strong or spicy fragrances separately from light, clean ones.

-If you're using wax refills or pillar-style candles, always store them upright.
-Laying them on their side can cause dents or flattening—especially if stored in warm conditions.
+Whether it's a wax refill or a full candle, always store them upright.
+Laying them on their side can cause dents, flattening, or warping—especially if stored in warm conditions.
+Upright storage also helps preserve the wick's position and prevents issues during burning.

-Fragrance doesn’t exactly “expire,” but it does fade over time.
-Especially if your candles are made with essential oils or natural fragrance blends.
-A simple sticky note or pencil mark on the bottom of the candle can help you keep track of how long it’s been sitting unburned.
+Fragrance doesn't exactly "expire," but it does fade over time, especially if your candles are made with essential oils or natural fragrance blends.
+A simple sticky note or pencil mark on the bottom of the candle can help you keep track of how long it's been sitting unburned.
+This helps you use your oldest candles first and avoid scent loss.

 - Gently wipe the wax surface if there's any debris or soot

-This keeps your candle ready to go the next time you light it up—and keeps dust and gunk from affecting the scent or burn.
+This keeps your candle ready to go the next time you light it up and prevents dust and gunk from affecting the scent or burn quality.

 Storing Refillable and Soy Wax Candles